 How does Japan celebrate the Lunar New Year?

 Earlier, Japan used to celebrate the New Year as per the traditional lunar calendar exactly like China.
-But during the Meiji Era, the government of Japan decided to move towards Westernization and adopt the Gregorian calendar.
+However, during the Meiji Era, the government of Japan decided to move towards Westernization and adopt the Gregorian calendar.
 So, now the people of Japan celebrate New Year on 1st January.

 What happens on the Japanese New Year?

 On this day, families usually gather and spend the days together.
-And then on the final day of the year (New Year’s eve), the traditional Toshi Koshi Soba (buckwheat noodles), are served as they are considered to be a symbol of longevity.
+And then, on the final day of the year (New Year’s Eve), the traditional Toshi Koshi Soba (buckwheat noodles) are served as they are considered to be a symbol of longevity.

 Why is Japanese New Year so important?

-Where should I go for New Years in Japan?
+Where should I go for New Year in Japan?

 Some of the best Countdown Parties in Japan that you must attend include: